 I have to admit I had never heard of this drink before arriving in Mexico, but in fact, Pulque is Mexico’s oldest alcoholic drink.
 It is made from the fermented sap of the maguey plant.
 It has low alcohol content and is considered to have many health benefits!
 Try some at the city’s oldest pulqueria – Las Duelistas or sample some interesting flavour varieties at La Nuclear in Roma.
 We opted for Coconut & peanut pulque.

 Where To Stay In Mexico City

 Chaya B&B Boutique

 We spent a lot of time researching where to stay in Mexico City.
-It’s a huge place (23rd largest city in the world in case you’re wondering!), so we really wanted a good location to explore as easily as possible.
+It’s a huge place (the 23rd largest city in the world in case you’re wondering!), so we really wanted a good location to explore as easily as possible.
 We narrowed our search down to three neighbourhoods – Centro Histórico, Roma and Condesa.
 The latter two are trendy districts, full of great eateries and the first is home to the famous Zocalo (central square) and plenty of museums.
 Chaya B&B Boutique was the perfect choice as it was in the middle of the three.
 West of Centro Histórico, but within easy walking distance and a short taxi ride to Roma and Condesa.